Shipbuilding in Ukraine: Independent Ukraine

-Nowadays different types of vessels are building in Ukraine including dry cargo, bulk tankers, whaling base, freezing fishing trawlers, receiving and transport, reefer timber, for seismic search, passenger hydrofoils, etc. The structure of military vehicles significantly increased.
-There are many shiprepair companies.
+Currently, different types of vessels are built in Ukraine, including dry cargo ships, bulk tankers, drilling platforms, freezing fishing trawlers, timber carriers, seismic search vessels, and passenger hydrofoils.
+The proportion of military vessel production has increased significantly.
+There are also many ship repair companies.

-In the first part of 2002 shipbuilding companies of Ukraine produced products worth ₴270 million.
-The improvement of the situation in the shipbuilding industry is largely due to its restructuring.
-In joint stock society transformed the vast majority of companies.
-The non-core companies were separated from plants and turned into independent economic entities.
-The factories have lost the social sphere, requiring large expenditures for maintenance.
+In the first half of 2002, Ukrainian shipbuilding companies produced products worth ₴270 million.
+The improvement in the industry was largely due to restructuring, with the vast majority of companies transforming into joint-stock societies.
+Non-core assets were separated from plants and turned into independent economic entities.
+The factories divested themselves of social infrastructure (such as employee housing), which had previously required large maintenance expenditures.

-The favorable factor was the cooperation of a number of Ukrainian factories, established the cooperation with the European shipbuilding companies, the hulls were producing in Ukraine and the completion of their construction was finished in Europe.
-Due to this scheme of order, the construction of various types of hull now have "Damen Shipyards Okean", shipbuilding plant "Zalyv" (Kerch), Kuznya na Rybalskomu Plant (Kyiv shipbuilding and repair plant).
+Another favorable factor was cooperation between Ukrainian factories and European shipbuilding companies.
+In many cases, hulls were produced in Ukraine and then transported to Europe for final completion.
+Under this scheme, hulls have been constructed by plants such as Okean Shipyard, Zalyv (Kerch), and Kuznya na Rybalskomu (Kyiv).

-However, many problems still remain.
-A number of companies continue the construction of vessels previously entered into unprofitable contracts.
-Plants are experiencing enormous difficulties in obtaining loans for modernization, lack of working capital, with loading capacities.
+However, many problems remain.
+A number of companies continue to construct vessels under previously signed unprofitable contracts.
+Plants experience difficulties in obtaining loans for modernization and suffer from a lack of working capital and low capacity utilization.

-In 2006 in Ukraine shipbuilding companies produced products worth ₴2,303 million.
+In 2006, Ukrainian shipbuilding companies produced products worth ₴2.3 billion.
 The volume of manufactured products increased by 11% compared to 2005.
-In 2007, 42 vehicles were ordered in the amount of 248 million dollars.
+In 2007, 42 vessels were ordered for a total of $248 million.

-Between 2000 and 2006 there have been positive trends in shipbuilding of Ukraine.
+Between 2000 and 2006, the Ukrainian shipbuilding industry displayed positive trends, and the media frequently reports on developments in the shipbuilding and ship-repair sectors.

-Media constantly write about events in the shipbuilding and ship-repairing industries.